Waaal/BobaOS/doc/driver/disk_ata_pio.md

     unsigned short* ptr = (unsigned short*)buf;
     for(int i = 0; i < total; i++)
     {
-        // Copy from hard disk to memory
+        //Copy from hard disk to memory
         //256 because we read 2 bytes at a time.
 One sector is 512 bytes so (256*2 = 512)
         for(int i = 0; i < 256; i++)
         {